North Shore (09) 486 8900

 • Tightly screw the cap onto the tube.

-• Place the swab tube back into the plastic testing bag.
+• Place the swab tube back into the plastic specimen bag.

 • Wash your hands after taking the test.